 The Nelson Recreation Center serves as a multi-purpose facility, primarily used for indoor tennis and intramurals.
 Renovations were completed in January of 2002 on the former Duke Nelson Arena.

 A new surface was installed with lines for several tennis, badminton and volleyball courts.
-The north end of the facility now has a state-of-the-art golf area, complete with a hitting net, video camera and computer for swing analysis.
+The north end of the facility now has a state-of-the-art golf area, complete with a hitting net, video camera and computer for swing analysis as well as pickle ball courts.
 The south end of the facility now is home to Middlebury's new climbing wall.
 Increased lighting and three new offices were also part of the renovation.